About the School

 Los Berros Visual and Performing Arts (VAPA) Academy is committed to providing a well-rounded instructional program for all students.
 Los Berros VAPA Academy is a place ‘where learning happens’.
 It is our goal to help students reach their full potential while learning life skills by integrating the arts as a pathway to learning.
 We provide instructional experiences in a safe environment to ensure students grow artistically, academically, socially, and emotionally.

 Los Berros Visual and Performing Arts Academy focuses on teaching the whole child.
-Our school offers full inclusion, with special education services provided.
+Our school offers full inclusion, with special education services provided with the general education classroom following a co-teaching model.
 Students in grade three through six have the ability to choose arts-based learning paths by trimester taught in mixed grade classrooms.
 Through these electives, students develop relationships with multiple staff members and students, which contributes to the feeling of community on our campus.

-The safety of students and staff is a primary concern of Los Berros Visual and Performing Arts Academy.
+The safety of students and staff is a top priority of Los Berros Visual and Performing Arts Academy.
 The school is in compliance with all laws, rules and regulations pertaining to hazardous materials and state earthquake standards.
 The school’s disaster-preparedness plan includes steps for ensuring student and staff safety during a disaster.

 In 1998, the Comprehensive Safety Plan was developed by the district in consultation with local law enforcement in order to comply with Senate Bill 187 of 1997.
 The plan provides students and staff a means to ensure a safe and orderly learning environment.
 Components of the Comprehensive Safety Plan include child-abuse reporting procedures, teacher notification of dangerous-pupil procedures, disaster-response procedures, procedures for safe ingress and egress from school, sexual harassment policies, and dress code guidelines.
 A copy of the plan is available to the public at the school and district offices.
-The school safety plan was last reviewed, updated and discussed with the school faculty in December 2021.
+The school safety plan is updated and discussed with the school faculty annually.

 School Theory of Action